 All of this is to say that, instead of being a smooth talker, or a tough guy, or having connections to the judge, appeals lawyers need to be studious, creative, and excellent legal writers.
 Many trial lawyers do not like to study, research, and write.
 They may prefer the drama and the limelight of trials or making impassioned pleas to juries.
 They often thrive on their ability to “wing it.”
 Working on appeals, however, is mostly reading, researching, and writing in an office.
 It is not glamorous.
 It can be very tedious.
 That is probably why many trial lawyers do not handle appeals.

 I enjoy handling appeals because they are an intellectual challenge.
-Working on an appeal is sometimes like trying to solve a really difficult mystery.
+Working on an appeal is sometimes like trying to solve a really difficult puzzle or mystery.
 When I was a federal prosecutor, I was in the trial section.
 We had an appeals section, but unlike many prosecutors, I handled all of the appeals from my cases.
 I also volunteered to help the appeals section by handling appeals from cases of other prosecutors, just because I like doing appeals.